Leatherheads: Real-life basis

-In an interview on the Late Show with David Letterman, Clooney mentioned the plot is loosely based on George Halas's signing of University of Illinois football star Harold "Red" Grange.
-Grange was signed to a contract with the Chicago Bears in 1925, the day after his final game at Illinois.
+In an interview on the Late Show with David Letterman, Clooney mentioned the plot is loosely based on the life and antics of Johnny 'Blood' McNally.

-The team itself is loosely based on the Duluth Eskimos.
 Clooney later explained that "We wanted to call them the Eskimos, but because we were drinking in the movie, the NFL said we couldn't use the actual names."
 The Canton Bulldogs was the first successful pro football team, which is why the Professional Football Hall of Fame is located in Canton, Ohio.